X Squared – Definition, Examples, Facts

 Unique Characteristics of X Squared

-The square of a number, x^2, always yields a non-negative result.
-Even when ‘x’ is negative, x^2 is positive because the product of two negative numbers is positive.
+The square of a number is always non-negative (positive or zero) even if the number is negative.
+This is because the product of two negative numbers is always positive.

 Common Behaviors and Patterns of X Squared